nig-code/Sift/README.md

 # Sift for TriggerServerEvents and Strings
+all rights served for original creator, which is not me.

 The filtering-tool "Sift" helps you search and find Triggers that can be exploited, once you have dumped the desired FiveM-Server.